uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_decoding.rst

   working frame surface (work) as input parameters.

   .. attention:: Starting with oneVPL API version 2.0, the application can provide NULL
-                 as the working frame surface what leads to internal memory allocation.
+                 as the working frame surface that leads to internal memory allocation.

 - If decoding output is not available, the function returns a status code